2ndkauboy/unique-title-checker/README.md

 ## Description ##
 This plugin checks the title of a new post/page or any other post type for uniqueness.
 The plugin provides a filter `unique_title_checker_arguments`, which enables you to modify the `WP_Query` arguments used to find duplicate titles.
 You may use it so search in more than only current post type for a duplicate title.

+This plugin checks the title of a new post/page or any other post type for uniqueness.
+The plugin provides a filter `unique_title_checker_arguments`, which enables you to modify the `WP_Query` arguments used to find duplicate titles.
+You may use it to search in more than only current post type for a duplicate title.

 This is plugin is an enhancement of the [Duplicate Title Checker](https://wordpress.org/plugins/duplicate-title-checker/) by [ketanajani](https://profiles.wordpress.org/ketanajani/) which only supports posts but not pages or custom post types.

 ## Frequently Asked Questions ##

 ### Why should I use this plugin? ###
-Some SEO experts say, that you should not have two pages with the same title.
-If you website wants to avoid duplicate titles, this plugin can help you on that task, as it checks the unqiueness, before you save or publish a post.
+Some SEO experts say that you should not have two pages with the same title.
+If you want to avoid duplicate titles on your website this plugin can help you with that task, as it checks the unqiueness of page titles, before you save or publish a page (or post).

 ### Will this plugin work with my custom post type? ###
 Yes!
 It was implemented with custom post types in mind.
-With the default setting, it will check for duplicate titles only in the same post type.
+With the default setting, it will check for duplicate titles in the same post type only.

 ### Which titles will be checked? ###
 With the default settings, all posts with any post status (even custom ones) will be included into the check, with the exception of the statuses "draft", "auto-draft", "inherit" and "trash".